-Dog sitter tip: Find the balance between rules and play
+Dog sitter tip: Find the balance between rules & play

-The dog should consider you a leader and a reliable partner whom they can trust.
+The dog should consider you a leader and a reliable partner whom it can trust.
 Talk to the dog’s owners to make sure there is consistency in the rules that are set.
 Do the owners not allow their dog to sleep in their bed?
-Then you should also insist that the dog does not make themselves comfortable there.
+Then you should also insist that the dog does not make itself comfortable there.
 Thankfully, playtime is just as important as setting rules.
-Play regularly with the dog and reward good behaviour with a small treat.
+Play regularly with the dog and reward good behavior with a small treat.

 Cat sitter tip: Make regular visits

-Usually, you will look after the cat at the family home and drop by several times a day to take care of it.
-You can use this time to feed the cat, give them fresh water and clean the litter box.
-If the cat has gotten used to you and is displaying affection, you can pet and play with them.
+Usually, you will look after the cat at the family’s home and drop by several times a day to take care of it.
+You can use this time to feed the cat, give fresh water and clean the litter box.
+If the cat has gotten used to you and is displaying affection, you can pet and play with it.
 Some cats also love to be brushed.
-Ask the family beforehand if the cat likes to be brushed.
+Ask the family beforehand if the cat likes it.

 Read Next: 6 Tips to Make Yourself More Hirable